A Colorado Non-Profit Corporation

 b.
 Vice-President: The Vice-President shall perform the duties of the President in the absence of the President, and when so acting shall have all the powers of the President of the Corporation.
 The Vice-President shall perform such other duties as may be assigned by the President.

 c.
 Secretary: The Secretary shall keep the minutes of all meetings of the Board, or the members, and see that all notices of meetings are duly given as provided in the Bylaws and shall be the custodian of the official records and minutes of the Corporation.
 The Secretary shall keep records of the Directors and, in general, perform all duties as may be assigned by the President.
 Copies of minutes of the previous meeting will be distributed to all members of the Board at least one week prior to the next scheduled meeting of said Board.

 d.
 Treasurer: The Treasurer shall have charge and custody of and be responsible for all funds of the Corporation and shall receive all income of the Corporation and make payment of Corporation bills as directed by the Board.
 All funds of the Corporation shall be held and retained in Corporation checking or savings accounts in which the withdrawn from such accounts except upon the joint signature of at least two officers of the Board.

 f.
 In order to prevent improprieties, or the appearance of improprieties of treasury funds, no two relation of the same family may be signers on the Corporation’s banking institutions(s) at the same time.
-In the event that two or ore relations of the same family are members of the Executive Committee at the same time, a designated signer, who are eligible for an Executive position, shall be selected and approved from the remaining Board of Directors.
+In the event that two or more relations of the same family are members of the Executive Committee at the same time, a designated signer shall be selected and approved from the remaining Board of Directors.
 The designated signer shall remain in said capacity until such time as there no longer exists two or more relations of the same family as Directors.

 7. Election of Officers: